 Suitably kitted out, it’s time to address the most important issue, namely where to stash your map and compass.
 Ideally, you want to fold the map up so that it fits into your shiny see-through map case, which then flaps ostentatiously around your neck in the wind – this way everyone can see how fantastically serious you are about hiking.

 A compass is very important too, and the bigger, heavier and more expensive the better.
 I use mine to weigh down my map case whenever I stop for lunch, but apparently they have other uses too.

 Your choice of accommodation also says much about the kind of hiker you are.
-Staying at hostels that you can only walk to – Skiddaw House for example – is a good way to impress, though naturally you’ll actually have to walk to them.
-And these low-impact, eco-hostels also tend to have nowhere to charge your iPad or plug in the portable espresso machine.
+Staying at remote hostels that you can only walk to is a good way to impress, though naturally you’ll actually have to walk to them.
+And these low-impact, eco-hostels – while clearly very fine places in many ways – also tend to have nowhere to charge your iPad or plug in a portable espresso machine.

 You could always book into one of the classic hikers’ inns instead, like the Old Dungeon Ghyll or the Wasdale Head.

 Park a mile or so down the road, put on the gear, run the last hundred yards or so to work up a bit of a sweat, and no one will be any the wiser.
-The only drawback is that you have to make a big fuss about leaving at 6am every morning – “I just thought I’d knock off Scafell before breakfast” – but a couple of hours tucked up in the back seat of the car sees you right, before returning to tackle a mountainous plateful of Cumberland sausage.
+The only drawback is that you have to make a big fuss about leaving at 6am every morning – “I just thought I’d climb Scafell before breakfast” – but a couple of hours tucked up in the back seat of the car sees you right, before returning to tackle a mountainous Full English breakfast.